nikouu/mGBA-http/docs/ApiDocumentation.md

 ##### Description:

-Read byte range from the given offset.
+Read byte range from the given offset and returns an array of unsigned integers

 ##### Parameters